“Tens of millions of Americans do not end up poor by a mistake of history or personal conduct. Poverty persists because some wish and will it to.”

 Even in the most desolate areas of American cities, evictions used to be rare.
 But today, most poor renting families are spending more than half of their income on housing, and eviction has become ordinary, especially for single mothers.
-With vivid, intimate storytelling, Desmond takes us into the poorest neighborhoods of Milwaukee to tell the story of eight families on the edge.
-Arleen is a single mother trying to raise her two sons on the $20 a month she has left after paying for their rundown apartment.
+With vivid, intimate storytelling, Desmond takes us into the poorest neighborhoods of Milwaukee to tell the story of eight families on the edge: Arleen is a single mother trying to raise her two sons on the $20 a month she has left after paying for their rundown apartment.
 Scott is a gentle nurse consumed by a heroin addiction.
 Lamar, a man with no legs and a neighborhood full of boys to look after, tries to work his way out of debt.
 Vanetta participates in a botched stickup after her hours are cut.
 All are spending almost everything they have on rent, and all have fallen behind.

-A former member of the Harvard Society of Fellows, Desmond is also the author of the award-winning book, On the Fireline, coauthor of two books on race, and editor of a collection of studies on severe deprivation in America.
+A former member of the Harvard Society of Fellows, he is also the author of the award-winning book On the Fireline, the coauthor of two books on race, and the editor of a collection of studies on severe deprivation in America.
 He has written essays on educational inequality, dangerous work, political ideology, race and social theory, and the inner-city housing market.
 His work has been supported by the Gates, Horowitz, Ford, JBP, MacArthur, and National Science, Russell Sage, and W.T.
 Grant Foundations, as well as the Chan Zuckerberg Initiative.
 He is a Contributing Writer for The New York Times Magazine, and his writing has appeared in The New York Times, The Washington Post, the New Yorker and The Chicago Tribune.here.